pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <p>
 All marked-content operators except <b>EMC</b> shall take a <i>tag</i> operand indicating the role or significance of the marked-content element to the PDF processor.
-<del onMouseEnter="mouseEnter(this)" data-issue="334">All such tags should have second-class names registered with ISO</del>
+<del onMouseEnter="mouseEnter(this)" data-issue="334" data-iso="approved">All such tags should have second-class names registered with ISO</del>
-<ins onMouseEnter="mouseEnter(this)" data-issue="334">For tags not defined in either ISO publications or Logical Structure (see 14.7, "Logical structure"), those tags should use second-class names</ins>
+<ins onMouseEnter="mouseEnter(this)" data-issue="334" data-iso="approved">For tags not defined in either ISO publications or Logical Structure (see 14.7, "Logical structure"), those tags should use second-class names</ins>
 (see Annex E, "Extending PDF") to avoid conflicts between different applications marking the same content stream.
 In addition to the tag operand, the <b>DP</b> and <b>BDC</b> operators shall specify a property list containing further information associated with the marked-content.
 Property lists are discussed further in 14.6.2, "Property lists".
 </p>